linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 12 Foreign exchange markets.md

 The Economist, 14 October 2010

 A WEAK currency, despite its appeal to exporters and politicians, is no free lunch.
 But it can provide a cheap one.
-In China, for example, a McDonald's Big Mac costs just 14.5 yuan on average in Beijing and Shenzhen, the equivalent of  $2.18 at market exchange rates.
-In America, in contrast, the same burger averages$ 3.71.
+In China, for example, a McDonald's Big Mac costs just 14.5 yuan on average in Beijing and Shenzhen, the equivalent of  \$2.18 at market exchange rates.
+In America, in contrast, the same burger averages\$ 3.71.

 That makes China's yuan one of the most undervalued currencies in the Big Mac index, our gratifyingly simple guide to currency misalignments, updated this week (see chart).
 The index is based on the idea of purchasing-power parity, which says that a currency's price should reflect the amount of goods and services it can buy.
-Since 14.5 yuan can buy as much burger as  $3.71, a yuan should be worth$ 0.26 on the foreign-exchange market.
-In fact, it cost $0.15, suggesting that it is undervalued by about 40\%.
+Since 14.5 yuan can buy as much burger as  \$3.71, a yuan should be worth\$ 0.26 on the foreign-exchange market.
+In fact, it cost \$0.15, suggesting that it is undervalued by about 40\%.
 The tensions caused by such misalignments prompted Brazil's finance minister, Guido Mantega, to complain last month that his country was a potential casualty of a 'currency war'.
 Perhaps it was something he ate.
-In Brazil a Big Mac costs the equivalent of $5.26, implying that the real is now overvalued by 42\%.
+In Brazil a Big Mac costs the equivalent of \$5.26, implying that the real is now overvalued by 42\%.
 The index also suggests that the euro is overvalued by about 29\%.
 And the Swiss, who avoid most wars, are in the thick of this one.
 Their franc is the most expensive currency on our list.
 The Japanese are so far the only rich country to intervene directly in the markets to weaken their currency.
 But according to burgernomics, the yen is only 5 per cent overvalued, not much of a casus belli.
 If a currency war is in the offing, America's congressmen seem increasingly determined to arm themselves.
 A bill passed by the House of Representatives last month would treat undervalued currencies as an illegal export subsidy and allow American firms to request countervailing tariffs.
 The size of those tariffs would reflect the scale of the undervaluation.

 How does the bill propose to calculate this misalignment?
 It relies not on Big Macs, but on the less digestible methods favoured by the IMF.
 The fund uses three related approaches.
 First, it calculates the